Almix047/laba42-0/README.md

 ## Contribute

+Thank you for considering contributing to the laba42!
+The contribution guide can be found in the Laba42 documentation.

 If you'd like to contribute to Laba42, please take the time to go through our short contribution guidelines.

 * [Build details](Documentation/CONTRIBUTING.md)